alexander-zuev/kollektiv-mcp/docs/workers-oauth-provider/README.md

     allowImplicitFlow: false,

     // Optional: Controls whether public clients (clients without a secret, like SPAs)
-    // can register via the dynamic client registration endpoint.
+    // can register via the dynamic http-client registration endpoint.
     // When true, only confidential clients can register.
     // Note: Creating public clients via the OAuthHelpers.createClient() method
     // is always allowed regardless of this setting.